7 days left

 * Performs drive line, engine, transmission, rear end, electrical systems, automotive computerized electronics, and diesel and gas engine repair to automotive and wheeled equipment

 * Installs, checks, and repairs special equipment such as wheel chair lifts, emergency equipment light bars, seat belts and restraints, and other special equipment common to school bus, police, and fire and rescue operations

 * Operates specialized equipment common to the automotive repair industry including spin balancers, electronic test equipment, brake drum lathes, and valve grinders

-* Supervises automotive services technicians in accomplishing job specific duties
+* Supervises automotive services technicians and service workers in accomplishing job specific duties

 * Performs additional duties and daily jobs as assigned by management

-* Graduation from high school with training and update courses in automotive, welding, and fabrication repairs
+* Graduation from high school with training and up-to-date courses in automotive repair

 * Minimum of five years of experience at the journeyman level of automotive repair